-- access to all records.
+- a copy of the First Nation's FAL, - access to all records.
 This includes books, accounts and vouchers, Council minutes and notes, Council resolutions, First Nation laws and agreements in which the First Nation is involved, and the ability to ask people about any of this information; - receive notices of all finance and audit committee meetings.
 The auditor may chose to attend and speak at these meetings; - speak with the finance and audit committee about any matters that the committee may need to think about.
 The auditor will decide if this is needed; - attend Council meetings where the yearly audit, including yearly financial statements, will be considered and approved.
 The auditor will be informed when this meeting is taking place.
-If
+If the meeting is to discuss either keeping or getting rid of the auditor, the auditor may not attend; and - speak at any Council and First Nation member meeting that the auditor has the right to go to or to which the auditor has been invited.
+This includes any meetings that may talk about issues that have to do with the auditor's responsibilities and tasks.